HimDek/Mouse2Gamepad_for_Yuzu/README.md

 Author:[HiDe Techno Tips](https://www.youtube.com/channel/UCy3fBVKd0RMY05CgiiuGqSA?sub_confirmation=1)

 ***
-# Changes in Version 1.0.2
+# Changes in Version 1.1.0

-1. UI Improvements
+1. No more Verification required.

 2. Modified the Default Button Profile.

+3. Added new Button Profiles

-3. Several Bug Fixes.
+4. Several Bug Fixes.

 ***
-# How to use Version 1.0.2
+# How to use Version 1.1.0

 [View Video Tutorial](https://youtu.be/fPdPDgNGKI4) by [HiDe Techno Tips](https://www.youtube.com/channel/UCy3fBVKd0RMY05CgiiuGqSA?sub_confirmation=1) that shows how to set this up.